Primechain/primechain-api-docs/docs/usecases/trade_finance.md

 ## 6. Invoice discounting

-## 7. Publish GPS information and data in real-time

-## 8. Settle accounts in real-time
+## 7. Settle accounts in real-time

 Have a query?
 Email us on info@primechain.in